 To increase the ingestion rate of large historical input records a Senzing system can initially be deployed on more substantial hardware to complete the ingestion faster.
 If ongoing production demands don't require as substantial hardware - e.g. additions, delta changes, searches - the hardware provisions can be reduced to match.
 For additional details please contact us.

 Single Node Deployments

-Requirements: 8 cores, 48GB of RAM, 100GB of SSD or NVMe storage
+Requirements: 8 cores, 48GB of RAM, 200GB of direct-attached SSD or NVMe storage

 Approximate ingestion rate of typical data at 100 records per second, 10 million would load in about 1 day.

 Requirements: 16 cores, 96GB of RAM, 1TB of direct-attached SSD or NVMe storage